laravel/docs/mocking.md

 <a name="mail-fake"></a>
 ## Mail Fake

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
+Typically, sending mail is unrelated to the code you are actually testing.
+Most likely, it is sufficient to simply assert that Laravel was instructed to send a given mailable.

-You may then assert that [mailables](/docs/{{version}}/mail) were sent to users and even inspect the data they received.
-When using fakes, assertions are made after the code under test is executed:
+After calling the `Mail` facade's `fake` method, you may then assert that [mailables](/docs/{{version}}/mail) were instructed to be sent to users and even inspect the data the mailables received:

     <?php